Tag Archives: marketing automation

 In today’s market marketing teams are under more and more pressure to perform and get results.
 ROI is a magic word in marketing now-a-days, while budgets and resources are under pressure as well.
 In the meantime customers are holding back and getting less and less faithfull to just one brand.
 So, pressure is on for the marketing department, because you can only do so much to get better results.

-There are several trends today which cause this higher pressure, says a paper by DMA and SAS.
+There are several trends today which cause this higher pressure, says a paper by SAS.

 • Consumers are more empowered then ever